-Geisinger Health Plan complies with all applicable Federal civil laws, to include both Title VII of the Civil Rights Act of 1964 and Section 1557 of the Affordable Care Act.
-Pursuant to Section 1557, the Geisinger Health Plan does not discriminate, exclude people, or treat them differently on the basis of race, color, national origin, age, disability or sex.
-You can also file a civil rights complaint with the Office of Personnel Management.
+Geisinger Health Plan complies with all applicable Federal civil laws, including Title VII of the Civil Rights Act of 1964.

-If a carrier is a covered entity, its members may file a 1557 complaint with HHS Office of Civil Rights, OPM, or FEHB Program carriers.
-For purposes of filing a complaint with OPM, covered carriers should use the following: You can also file a civil rights complaint with the Office of Personnel Management by mail at:
+You can also file a civil rights complaint with the Office of Personnel Management by mail at:

-Office of Personnel Management

-Healthcare and Insurance

-Federal Employee Insurance Operations

-Attention: Assistant Director, FEIO

-1900 E Street NW, Suite 3400-S
+Office of Personnel Management, Healthcare and Insurance, Federal Employee Insurance Operations, Attention: Assistant Director, FEIO, 1900 E Street NW, Suite 3400-S Washington, D.C.

-Washington, D.C.
 20415-3610